hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/cto_language.md

 Assets, Participants and Transactions are class definitions.
 The concepts of Asset, Participant and Transaction may be considered to be different stereotypes of the class type.

 A class in {{site.data.conrefs.composer_full}} is referred to as a Resource Definition.
-Therefore an Asset (instance) has-an Asset Definition.
+Therefore an Asset (instance) has an Asset Definition.

 A resource definition has the following properties: